 Given that all life evolved the presence of the SR’s, it is not surprising that scientists attribute to them a general tonifying effect.
 Unfortunately, in most populated areas they are now obscured from organic reception by an overlay of far stronger signals from phone, radio, TV and other wireless sources.

 Our present methodology is directed toward to reintroducing life-supportive influences as a local countermeasure.
 The emitted field must be of sufficient intensity to enable the body to recognise an intrinsic affinity, and respond by deprioritising absorption of random stimuli.
 The DIY project described below is intended to achieve this more effectively, and at far less cost, than commercial offerings.
 It relies upon a particular type of pocket digital radio that incorporates an SD memory card slot and selectable “loop” play function.
 These are sold for under $20 at discount stores and online auction websites.

 With the radio switched off, and unplugged from any external power source, unscrew its back cover to expose the internal components.
 Unsolder the speaker from its two flexible wire leads and remove it.
 This item would be useful for our Subtle Anatomy project.

 Purchase about 4-6 metres of 24-28 AWG enamel coated wire from a motor rewind shop or electronic parts supplier.
 Fold it in half, sliding the looped end over a hook in the wall.
 The opposite loose ends are wrapped in a few turns of masking tape and inserted into the chuck of a variable speed electric drill.
 Face the wall and back away until the wires are taut and felt to stretch slightly.
-Rotate the drill clockwise at a slow even speed to intertwine the wires.
+Rotate the drill counter-clockwise at a slow even speed to intertwine the wires clockwise.
 As their overall length thereby shortens, walk slowly toward the wall as necessary to maintain a steady tension and prevent breakage.
 Stop twisting when the wire crossovers lie at about a 45 degree angle.